Facebook X (Twitter) Pinterest Instagram

 Phone Service and Your Phone Number

-How to Use a Local Sim Card Abroad
+How to Use a Local SIM Card Abroad

 I was beyond excited to stop paying hefty phone bills in the US!
 The main downside is you will not be able to regular-text or call from your old number, but you can still use it with Whatsapp for a while.
 I finally got mine taken away about five years after I cancelled, which sucked because they gave it to someone else, but eventually I figured it out.